xloem/Cashmunity/README.md

 # Cashmunity

+A Bitcoin Cash Community.

-Lightweight backend that scans Bitcoin Cash blocks for specific protocol transactions and normalizes them.
+This lightweight backend scans and normalizes the Bitcoin Cash blockchain for specific protocol transactions and provides easy query endpoints.

 Protocols currently supported:
-Memo          (as of May 7th 2018)
+- Memo          (as of May 7th 2018)
-Blockpress    (as of May 7th 2018)
+- Blockpress    (as of May 7th 2018)

 # Prerequisites